Measuring collective diffusion properties by counting particles in boxes: Discussion and Conclusion

-To investigate collective effects, it is clear that, regardless of the method, wide fields of view are necessary to resolve motion at large spatial scales.
-Especially in dense systems where collective effects arise, this means that trajectory reconstruction may no longer be feasible~\cite{crocker1996methods,manzo2015review,deforet2012automated}.
+More generally, we stress that to obtain accurate quantification of collective properties, significant data sets are required, both in time and spatially: our experimental data sets are 100 times larger than the particle size, and more than 1000 times longer than the time to diffuse across a particle's diameter and only nearly capture $\Dcoll$.
+Given that wide fields of view are necessary to resolve motion at large spatial scales, for dense systems in particular trajectory reconstruction may no longer be feasible~\cite{crocker1996methods,manzo2015review,deforet2012automated}.
 For the investigation of collective effects, this is not an issue as both counting or dynamic structure factors $F(k,t)$ do not require trajectories (Table~\ref{tab:techniques}).
 In that sense, counting fills a gap in the field, as the real-space equivalent of $F(k,t)$.
-Density fluctuations are also investigated in real space through intensity fluctuations of scattered light, via Fluorescence Correlation Spectroscopy~\cite{elson1974fluorescence} or Dynamic Light Scattering~\cite{berne2000dynamic}.
+Density fluctuations are also investigated in real space through intensity fluctuations of scattered light, via Fluorescence Correlation Spectroscopy (FCS)~\cite{elson1974fluorescence} or Dynamic Light Scattering (DLS)~\cite{berne2000dynamic}.
 In contrast with these techniques, we explicitly count numbers, avoiding the link between scattered intensities and particle numbers which is especially ambiguous at high densities~\cite{hassan2015making,rose2020particle}.
 More importantly, the Countoscope is not restricted to a given lengthscale, unlike \textit{e.g.} FCS which analyzes the scattered light of a given illuminated region.
 This suggests exploring intensity correlations in real space on virtual boxes of an image, a form of ``intensity Countoscope''.
 Again, this would fill a gap in the field, as the real space equivalent of Differential Dynamic Microscopy~\cite{cerbino2008differential}.